Strategic Initiatives

 Location

-The department is located in one of the major biotechnological corridors in the nation, which provides a wealth of opportunity for collaboration in biomedical research with federal/state agencies, peer institutions and biotech industries.
-This also provides our graduate students and postdoctoral fellows opportunities to become familiar with these facilities and to network with accomplished scientists from around the world in preparation for their future careers.
+The Department is located in one of the significant biotechnological corridors in the nation, which provides a wealth of opportunities for collaboration in biomedical research with federal/state agencies, peer institutions, and biotech industries.
+This also provides our DVM and graduate students and postdoctoral fellows opportunities to become familiar with these facilities and network with accomplished scientists worldwide to prepare for their future careers.
+Our location allows us to expand our undergraduate, DVM, and graduate students' education by organizing internships and tours of governmental agencies and biotech industrial centers.

 Funding

-Our department research programs are funded by federal funding agencies, such as the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC) and the US Department of Agriculture’s National Institute of Food and Agriculture (NIFA), and have been successful in securing several very large extramural funding grants.
-The department is also funded through contracts from various industries, private foundations, and donations.
+Our Department’s research programs are funded by federal funding agencies, such as the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), the US Department of Agriculture's National Institute of Food and Agriculture (NIFA), and biotech companies, and have been successful in securing several substantial extramural funding grants.
+The Department is also funded through contracts from various industries, private foundations, and donations.

 Influence on Policy

-The department's close proximity to the nation's capital provides excellent opportunities to influence policymakers in animal and public health.
-Over the years, we have been instrumental in supporting many bills pertaining to animal and human health, and public policy.
+The Department's proximity to the nation's capital provides excellent opportunities to influence animal and public health policymakers.

-Although, presently, the Department has only one Extension faculty, we make every effort possible to work with the poultry and biotech industry in translating research-based knowledge through Extension and Outreach.
-We used this approach to devise a poultry disease control and in-house composting program that has been adopted worldwide to prevent outbreaks of avian influenza and other economically important poultry diseases.
+Although the Department has two Extension faculty, we make every effort possible to work with the poultry and biotech industries in translating research-based knowledge through Extension and Outreach.
+We used this approach to devise an animal disease control and in-house composting program adopted worldwide to prevent avian influenza outbreaks and other economically significant animal diseases.
 We continue to work with the poultry industry, professional veterinary and poultry organizations, and state and federal animal health agencies to address their needs and concerns through applied research and science-based Extension and outreach programs.
+ABSL3+ facility is expected to create opportunity for collaboration.

 Challenges

-The department has experienced a difficult time in state and federal funding for Extension and research programs over the past several years.
-Although our extramural funding has increased greatly, the flat budget for state/federal agencies is seriously impacting the chance for our faculty to get continuous funding to expand the scope and depth of our research and teaching programs.
+Over the past several years, the Department has experienced difficulty in securing state and federal funding for Extension and research programs.
+Although our extramural funding has significantly increased, the flat budget for state/federal agencies is seriously impacting the opportunities for our faculty to get continuous funding to expand the scope and depth of our research and teaching programs.
+Additional funding is needed to cover a recent 6-10% inflation of costs associated with food, salaries, goods, and transportation.

-The high cost of living in the Washington, DC metropolitan area is prohibitive to many new talented young scientists and students considering relocation.
-This impedes not only our ability to hire faculty, staff, and postdocs or recruit students of high quality to complement those already here, but also current faculty, staff, postdocs and students.
-Housing costs are prohibitive and transportation is a tedious experience.
-The long term no/small pay increases in the past decade due to stagnant state economy has exasperated this issue.
+The high cost of living and inflation in the Washington DC metropolitan area is prohibitive to many new talented young scientists and students considering relocation.
+This impedes our ability to hire faculty, staff, and postdocs or recruit high-quality students to complement current faculty, staff, postdocs, and students.
+Housing costs are prohibitive, and transportation is a tedious experience.
+The lack of pay increases in over a decade after the 2008 economic meltdown due to a stagnant state economy has exacerbated this issue.
+The compression salary of the current faculty and staff has a significant negative impact on their life quality.
+It leads to a pessimistic outlook for young talent trainees to pursue the academic profession.

 Strategic Goals

-Improve the health of animals and people by enhancing our research programs in the area of infectious diseases and biomedicine:
+Improve the health of animals and people by enhancing our research programs in the area of biomedical sciences, infectious diseases, and clinical sciences:

-Recruit, support and develop outstanding faculty by increasing our tenured/tenure-track research faculty base by five (5) within the next five (5) years.
-This will be accomplished by first obtaining approval for these hires from our College administration, securing the required funding for salaries, lab and office facilities, then launching a series of intense searches to identify the most qualified, suitable individuals for those appointments.
-We will provide start-up funding for a period of three years.
-Faculty mentors and monthly one-on-one informal meetings with the Department Chair will also be held.
-We will also promote these faculty for college, campus, national and international awards recognizing their work as we become aware of them.
+Recruit and support outstanding research and teaching faculty by increasing our tenured/tenure-track research and teaching faculty base within the next five (5) years.
+This will be accomplished by obtaining approval for new hires from our College administration, securing the required funding for salaries, lab, and office facilities, then launching a series of nationwide searches to identify the most qualified and suitable individuals for these appointments.
+We will provide competitive start-up funding for new faculty.
+Faculty mentors and monthly one-on-one informal meetings with the Department Chair will also be offered.
+We will also promote these faculty for college, campus, national, and international awards, recognizing their work as we become aware of them.

 We will work to secure an endowment for a Chair position within five (5) years.
-This will be accomplished through extensive marketing of the department and its programs, increased contact with alumni and previous donors and cultivation of new donors.
+This will be accomplished through extensive marketing of the Department and its programs, increased contact with alumni and previous donors, and cultivating new donors.

 Increase our efforts in the area of technology transfer from our patents.